 Bilateral Economic Relations

 The economy of the Marshall Islands is closely linked to that of the United States, and its GDP is derived mainly from U.S. payments under the terms of the Compact of Free Association.
+The Army Garrison on Kwajalein Atoll is the number two employer in the RMI.
 Through the Compact, the United States provides significant financial support to the Republic of the Marshall Islands to help achieve the Compact goals of economic self-sufficiency.
 The United States is one of the Marshall Islands' top trading partners, and the Marshall Islands has expressed interest in attracting U.S. investment.
 The Marshall Islands sells fishing rights to other nations as a source of income.
 Under the multilateral U.S.-Pacific Islands tuna fisheries treaty, the U.S. provides an annual grant to Pacific island parties, including the Marshall Islands, for access by licensed U.S. fishing vessels.

 The Marshall Islands and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and Asian Development Bank.
 The Marshall Islands also belongs to the Pacific Islands Forum, of which the United States is a Dialogue Partner.